A Deeper Approach to Therapy

 If coping skills alone were enough, you probably wouldn’t be here.
 You wouldn’t still feel this way.
 That’s why I focus on deeper work that leads to real, lasting change.

-At its core, I believe many of the symptoms that bring people to therapy—depression, anxiety, relationship struggles, and addiction—are rooted in unhealed trauma.
+I believe many of the symptoms that bring people to therapy—depression, anxiety, relationship struggles, and addiction—are rooted in unhealed trauma.
 Sometimes that trauma is obvious.
 Other times, it’s quieter: feeling unseen, unsafe, or unsupported in the relationships that shaped you.

 I don’t see my clients as broken or disordered.
 I see people who have learned to cope with pain they were never meant to carry alone.
 The ways you’ve adapted, whether through perfectionism, people-pleasing, avoidance, or substance use, make sense.
 They helped you survive.
 But at some point, they stop working.

-This work is deep, and at times, challenging.
+This work is deep and, at times, challenging.
 But it’s also human.
 We’ll laugh, we’ll feel, and we’ll do meaningful work together.
 If you’re ready, let’s get started.

 Treatment That’s Rooted in Depth, but Guided by You